|

 廣陵散 Guangling San references

-Xu Jian's Qin History discusses this melody in both
+Xu Jian's Qin History discusses this melody in two places (with further references elsewhere)

 2.